markand/molko/doc/docs/dev/ownership.md

 one DVD player where you put some DVDs inside but the DVD player never make its own copy, it simply reads your disc and you get it back afterwards.

-Following this philosophy, the Molko's Adventure API for this scenario would look like this:
+Following this philosophy, the Molko's Engine API for this scenario would look like this:

 ```c